How to Write and Send Professional Email Messages

 - Spelling and Grammar: Just because you are writing an email does not mean you should be sloppy about spelling and grammar.
 Edit your email carefully before sending it.
 An error-free message tells the recipient that your email should be taken seriously.

 - Closing: Sign off with a brief "Thank you," "Best," or another simple send-off, and then your name.
 Most email accounts let you embed a signature with your name, title, and contact information into every email.
-This is a terrific way to make each correspondence more professional.
+It is a terrific way to make each correspondence more professional.

 Once you’ve written your email, go through all these steps before you click the “send” button:

-- Make Sure Your Message is Complete: Double check to make sure the Subject line of your email is filled in, you have included a signature, you are sending the message to the right contact person, and you have filled in the Bcc field to send a copy to yourself so you have a record of the email message.
+- Make Sure Your Message is Complete: Double check to make sure the Subject line of your email is filled in, you have included a signature, you are sending the message to the right contact person, and you have filled in the Bcc field to send a copy to yourself, so you have a record of the email message.

 - Proof Your Email Message: Before you hit send, also make sure you spell check and check your grammar and capitalization.
 They are just as important in email job search correspondence as they are in a paper letter.

-- Send a Test Email Message: Before you actually send your email, send the message to yourself first to check that the formatting works and nothing looks out of place.
+- Send a Test Email Message: Before you actually send your email, send the message to yourself first to check that the formatting works and that nothing looks out of place.
 If everything looks good, go ahead and send the email to the company or individual you’re contacting.

-- Send a Copy of the Email Message to Yourself: Use the Bcc field to send a copy of the email message to yourself so you have a record of when you sent the message and who you sent it to.
+- Send a Copy of the Email Message to Yourself: Use the Bcc field to send a copy of the email message to yourself, so you have a record of when you sent the message and who you sent it to.
 You can also find this information in your sent folder.

 - File Your Copies: With many email programs you can send up folders to make it easier to find any important past emails.
 Set up a folder for all your job search emails and file your copies of the email message you send in your job search folder.